BeyondQuality/beyondquality/research/public_speaking.md

 Leandro Melendez (aka Señor Performo): Start with a brief intro to the topic, then leave a hook for the audience to look forward getting to the end of the talk expecting to solve the mystery or data tip you left, and in the end give it to the audience.
 Try to not to open too many story branches and then you won't have gaps in it.

+Dorothy Graham: Focus on the message to you want to get across.
+Like a sermon, 3 points is good, but not a rigid rule.
+What is it that you are really passionate about?
+What do you see that you think people could do better, based on what you have done?
+Do you have an interesting experience where you learned the hard way?

 ### 3. Plan for interaction